openvocab/loomio-api-proposal/README.md

 Costs:
 The cost of doing this varies depending on the nature of the data being pulled and the ease of the serving app's API.
 If the use-case requires only a single data entity (Posts, User account info etc) it might be equivalent to a medium to large feature.

-Power:
+Organisational analog:
+The Network.
 The providers retain control over the data.
+Connections between apps are ad-hoc.

 Disadvantages:
 When the number of apps to connect is small point-to-point integration is quite manageable.
 A network of three app's requires six connections to be fully integrated: